Diderot-Language/examples/README.md

 Demonstrates input variables, the stabilize method, and 5-argument lerp().
 * [`unicode`](unicode/): Computes nothing, but comments include a Diderot Unicode cheatsheet, with information about the operators that they represent.
-* [`tensor`](tensor/): Demonstrates printing, user-defined functions, indexing and multiplication of tensors, and differentiation of a vector field.
+* [`tensor`](tensor/): Demonstrates printing, indexing, and multiplication of tensors, user-defined functions, and differentiation of a vector field.
 * [`vimg`](vimg/): Viewing, within a window of specified location and orientation, of an image or of some of its derived attributes.
 Demonstrates having an image dataset as an input variable,